5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 My EFI Folder does not contain any of this unnecessary junk.
 It also doesn't require `FakePCIID.kext` to get the Intel® I225-V 2.5 Gigabit Ethernet Controller working.
 I think this is the most sophisticated Z490 Vision G EFI folder on Github yet!
 And just for fun, I added Clover, too.

 Sucessfully tested with macOS Mojave, Catalina, Big Sur and Monterey.
-Although macOS Monterey installs without issues, the onboard I225 Ethernet Controller is currently incompatible.
-I just bought a cheap 1 Gig Intel® PCI Ethernet Card to not be bothered about it anymore (see "Hardware Components" for details).

 **NOTE**: For best results, read and follow the install instruction carefully and thoroughly.